Schiller Lead ECG Cable

 ECG Cable Storage

-When it is not in use, the ECG cable must be stored in its original packaging to prevent any damage that might reduce its lifetime, performance, and/or safety level.
+While not in use, Staff must store the ECG cable in its original packaging.
+In order to prevent any damage that might reduce the lifetime, performance, and/or safety level.

 ECG Cable Placement

 ECG cable placement should be such that it is offered good mechanical resistance to traction and to flexion/bending in order to reduce the risk of damage during use.

 For ECG cable cleaning, never sterilize the cables and accessories in an “autoclave” using boiling water or steam.